 Groundwater samples were taken from all five groundwater monitoring wells on the same day.
 All sampling procedures were performed in accordance with the "Standard Sampling Protocol" (Appendix C).
-A strong petroleum hydrocarbon odor was detected during the sampling of the groundwater in Monitoring Well MW2.
-Approximately 1/4 inch of free product was observed in this well.
-No evidence of a sheen or free product was noted during the sampling of the groundwater in the other groundwater monitoring wells at the project site.
+The groundwater in groundwater monitoring wells MW1 through MW4 was noted to be cloudy, and that in MW5 was noted to be brownish-orange in color.